2i2c-org/docs/admin/monitoring/prometheus-api-access.md

 1. In a terminal, run the command `age-keygen -o key.txt`.

-1. This should create a `key.txt` file containing your private key, and return an output of the form
+1. This will create a `key.txt` file containing your private key, and return an output of the form

    ```bash
    Public key: <public_key>